EdDuarte/website/content/projects/vokter.md

 filters to detect and notify textual changes in web documents"
 prologue: "This post outlines the architecture and design decisions behind Vokter, an open-source Java library that I've been developing since October 2014.
-This is a bit of a technical read, and other projects I developed that interop with Vokter, like HTTP and MQTT servers which manage a persistent state of Vokter on the web instead of locally, are not addressed here (although I do hope to address them later in a future post)."
+This does **not** address other projects under the 'Vokter' umbrella, such as HTTP servers that use the core library to manage a persistent state of Vokter on the web instead of locally, but I do hope to address them later in a future post."
 links:
   - name: Project Hub
     url: https://github.com/vokter